What Does the P0405 Code Mean?

 The check engine light illuminates as soon as the PCM reading does not match with the function of the EGR valve.

-If the ECM does not receive correct information from the EGR position sensor, the EGR valve position will not be properly determined causing the engine to deliver rough performance.
+If the ECM does not receive correct information from the EGR position sensor, the EGR valve position will not be determined correctly, resulting in rough engine performance.

 The P0405 sensor can be triggered due to many reasons.
 The most common cause include: